gardener/landscaper/docs/guided-tour/target-maps/03-multiple-subinst/README.md

 ## Example description

-This example presents again a component, which gets as input a map of targets and a data object containing configuration data for every input target.
+This example presents again a component version, which gets as input a map of targets and a data object containing configuration data for every input target.
 The import data are forwarded to a Subinstallation.
 For every input target, the Subinstallation creates a DeployItem which deploys a config map with the right data.

-The example component is stored [here](https://eu.gcr.io/gardener-project/landscaper/examples/component-descriptors/github.com/gardener/guided-tour/targetmaps/guided-tour-multiple-subinst).
+The example component version is stored [here](https://eu.gcr.io/gardener-project/landscaper/examples/component-descriptors/github.com/gardener/guided-tour/targetmaps/guided-tour-multiple-subinst).
-If you want to upload the component to another registry, you can just adapt the [settings](https://github.com/gardener/landscaper/blob/master/docs/guided-tour/target-maps/03-multiple-subinst/component/commands/settings) file and execute the component build and upload script [here](https://github.com/gardener/landscaper/blob/master/docs/guided-tour/target-maps/03-multiple-subinst/component/commands/component.sh).
+If you want to upload the component version to another registry, you can just adapt the [settings](https://github.com/gardener/landscaper/blob/master/docs/guided-tour/target-maps/03-multiple-subinst/component/commands/settings) file and execute the component version build and upload script [here](https://github.com/gardener/landscaper/blob/master/docs/guided-tour/target-maps/03-multiple-subinst/component/commands/component.sh).

-The component itself is specified here:
+The component version itself is specified here:
   - [component configuration](component/components.yaml)
   - [blueprints](https://github.com/gardener/landscaper/blob/master/docs/guided-tour/target-maps/03-multiple-subinst/component/blueprint)